yaplas/observable-stream/README.md

     // that make sense to put into uncontrolled areas.
     // Notice that if you don't put buffers operations
     // into uncontrolled area you won't get the total
-    // amount of items you setup if that amount is less than N,
+    // amount of items you setup if that amount is more than N,
     // where N is the amount of items per observable builded
     // into controlled areas
     bufferTime(100, null, 100);